 Fasted cardio is one of those wellness ideas that sounds perfect on paper.
 Wake up, lace your shoes, run before breakfast, and torch fat while your blood sugar is low.
 The reality, as usual, is more interesting and more frustrating than the simple version.
 Whether fasted cardio actually changes body composition depends on factors most articles never mention.

 This piece walks through what fasted cardio actually is, what the research has tested, what works, and what to ignore.
-We will keep this honest and grounded in the actual data.
+We will keep this honest and grounded in the actual data rather than the gym mythology that has accumulated over the last twenty years.

 What Fasted Cardio Actually Is

 Fasted cardio means performing aerobic exercise after an overnight fast of typically eight to twelve hours, before consuming any calories.
 Coffee and water are usually allowed.
-The session is typically thirty to sixty minutes of low to moderate intensity work.
+The session is typically thirty to sixty minutes of low to moderate intensity work, like a steady jog, brisk walk, or zone two cycling.

 The premise is that with low blood sugar and low insulin, your body will rely more on stored fat for fuel during the session.
 This is technically true.
-Whether it matters for body composition over weeks and months is the actual question.
+Whether it matters for body composition over weeks and months is the actual question, and the answer is more complicated than most fitness articles admit.

 Fasted Versus Fed Comparisons

 Most studies compare fasted morning cardio against the same session performed after a small meal.
 Both protocols burn similar total calories.
-The difference is which fuel source dominates during the session itself.
+The difference is which fuel source dominates during the session itself, and the body has more than 24 hours to balance the books.

 The Research